Antispam protection

 *@example.muni.cz

-"whitelist all addresses in the domain
+" whitelists all addresses in the

 example.muni.cz